by Todd Walker

 Being resourceful… and just plain hungry, our ancestors figured out ways to make food safe to eat long after living food was dead.
 Fermenting, smoking, drying, grinding, pounding, salting, and/or curing were preservation methods Native Americans, frontiersmen, long hunters, mountain men, and pioneers used.

 Maybe you hike, camp, or hunt.
 What I’m about to share will even be useful to hungry desk jockeys looking for a protein-rich, healthy snack you won’t find in the processed-food vending machine at the office.

-The vast majority of us are not mountain men/women or Amazon explorers (not the online store).
+The vast majority of us are not mountain men/women or Amazon explorers.
 We’re simply on a modern-day journey of self-reliance.
-You have to eat now and later.
 Learning to preserve foods with traditional methods is a skill you’ll be glad to own when the power grid fails.

 In the meantime, let’s make a Mountain Man MRE (Meals Ready To Eat).
 The MRE will consist of four items; pemmican, jerky, parched corn, and dried blueberries.
 Here is another article on our site for pemmican with dried fruit mixed in.
 Parched corn is being added to the MRE with a brief tutorial.
 Today’s post will focus on making jerky in traditional fashion – over an open fire.

 Modern and old ways will meld together.
 For instance, I used our electric Excalibur dehydrator for drying corn to parch and made jerky over a fire pit.
 This is my modern version of traditional trail foods eaten by Native Americans, fur traders, and mountain men.

 Our Mountain Man MRE’s need to meet the following criteria:

 - Convenience – similar to pre-packaged, processed fast food – only ours is whole food and healthy

 - Transportable – dense, compact, and light-weight (less than 1/2 pound)